ant10293/fithub-legal/privacy-policy.md

 ## 6. Your Choices and Rights

-- Access, update, or delete your account through the App or by contacting [support@fithub.app](mailto:support@fithub.app).
+- Access, update, or delete your account through the App or by contacting [support@fithub-app.com](mailto:support@fithub-app.com).
 - Opt out of marketing emails using the unsubscribe link in any message.
 - Residents in certain regions (e.g., EU, California) may have additional rights such as data portability or limiting processing.

 ## 7. Security

 We maintain technical and organizational safeguards (e.g., encryption in transit, restricted access).
-No security measure is flawless; report suspected issues to [security@fithub.app](mailto:security@fithub.app).
+No security measure is flawless; report suspected issues to [security@fithub-app.com](mailto:security@fithub-app.com).

 ## 8. Children’s Privacy

 The App may be used by individuals of any age.
 We do not knowingly collect personal information from children under 13 without verifiable parental consent.
-If you are a parent or guardian and believe we have collected information from a child under 13 without consent, contact us at [privacy@fithub.app](mailto:privacy@fithub.app) so we can review, update, or delete the data.
+If you are a parent or guardian and believe we have collected information from a child under 13 without consent, contact us at [privacy@fithub-app.com](mailto:privacy@fithub-app.com) so we can review, update, or delete the data.
 We take reasonable steps to protect the privacy of younger users and comply with applicable child privacy laws.

 ## 9. International Transfers